 Getting a COVID-19 vaccination at the same time as the free flu jab

 You can have any COVID-19 vaccination at the same time as your free flu vaccine.
 There’s no need to leave a gap between these vaccines.

 If you haven’t already had it, it’s a good idea to ask if you can get a COVID-19 vaccination when you get your flu jab.
 Being up-to-date with all your vaccinations gives your the best possible protection for you and your baby.

 You will need to check the vaccination site is able to administer both before you arrive.

 Whooping cough is another vaccine-preventable respiratory illness likely to return as the borders open.

-Both immunisations are free if you’re pregnant.
+Flu, whooping cough, and COVID-19 immunisations are free if you’re pregnant.